 We contribute to two strands of literature.
 The first is on applications of causal machine learning in crop management decisions (McCullough et al 2022, Kakimoto et al 2022, Giannarakis et al 2022, Deines et al 2022, Quigley et al 2023, Klueger et al 2022, Cambron et al 2024, Stetter et al 2022, Mulungu et al 2023).
 McCullough et al (2022) compared estimates from random forest and causal random forest on the nitrogen effect on maize yields in sub-Saharan Africa.
 They found that the predicted fertilizer response with a causal random forest model (1.49) was higher than that for a random forest model (1.26) but lower than that of a feasible generalized least squares estimator (2.07).
 In terms of prediction which could be done by comparing a random forest estimator and generalized least squares estimator, they found that the random forest predicted better with a small root mean squared error (RMSE).
 Kakimoto et al (2022) discusses the differences between prediction-oriented machine learning methods (e.g., random forest, convolutional neural networks) and causal random forest in an agronomy related simulated data of N optimal management.
 They found that causal random forests are advantageous because of a lower mean squared error (MSE) for predicting crop responses in Monte Carlo experiments as compared to the prediction based machine learning approaches (e.g., random forest, and convolutional neural networks).
-This is because causal random forest estimator relies on honest trees which which a constructed to minimize MSE for heterogeneous treatment effects while random forest relies on sample splitting to minimize MSE for yield outcome prediction.
+This is because causal random forest estimator relies on honest trees which are constructed to minimize MSE for heterogeneous treatment effects while random forest relies on sample splitting to minimize MSE for yield outcome prediction.
 We depart from Kakimoto et al (2022) on the optimization framework in that instead of using individual comparison of the different categories, we instead using policy tree algorithm (Zhou et al 2022) which also specifies which variables would efficiently allocate farmers to the different categories.

 While the agricultural related applications cited above used a binary classification of the treatment variable, we consider applications in which the treatment variable is a categorical variable.
 This allows us to provide transition pathways across the different categories of technologies.
 For example, whether it is best for farmers to first switch from no weeding to manual weeding or that they can simply switch to herbicide weed management options.
 Unlike many of the agricultural related applications that considered only biophysical variables, we include several controls including other management variables, and socioeconomic variables (e.g., education, caste).

 The second strand of literature is on exante spatial priorization frameworks that rely on credible causal evidence, costs of implementation, and leveraging on spatial dependence and clustering for efficient targeting (Giannarakis et al 2022, Cameron-Harp et al 2024, McCullough et al 2022).
 The applications of causal random forest modelling for targeting recommendations have mostly relied on using gridded data and bivariate mapping to prioritise locations with unfulfilled adoption levels but high exante yield gain potential due to the technology (e.g., Cameron-Harp et al 2024).
 This approach provides a simple approach for targeting locations by prioritizing areas with high yield potential and high unfulfilled adoption potential.
 For studies that are based on point data like McCullough et al (2022), they have relied on predicting the responses to an appropriate grid for the area of interest by masking crop production areas.
+This approach can be considered as full targeting in that one is using all variables in the targeting procedure.
+It is however almost impossible to implement in practice because of the cost of conducting the surveys needed to assign farmers into the different crop production practices.